QuiltMC/rfcs/structure/0006-governance.md

 If the sub team doesn't have its own team lead, the parent team lead's acts as its team lead.
 In general, a sub team inherits its parent's structure according to their parent's team RFC.

-### Triage Teams
+### Supporting Teams

-A special type of teams called Triage Teams can exist.
+A special type of teams called Supporting Teams can exist.
 They are here to provide support to the organization, through tasks such as triaging and tagging GitHub issues, quality assurance, writing regression tests, etc..

-Members of Triage Teams aren't considered organisation members.
-Triage Teams do not require leads, and may not be or contain sub teams.
+Members of Supporting Teams aren't considered organisation members.
+Supporting Teams do not require leads, and may not be or contain sub teams.

-Individuals can be added to a Triage Team through informal consensus within the relevant teams, without the need for a proper vote to take place.
+Individuals can be added to a Supporting Team through informal consensus within the relevant teams, without the need for a proper vote to take place.

 ## The Administrative Board